diyankomitov/kamisado/README.md

 CS207 Kamisado Project
 ====
-Version 2.0
+Version 2.1

-Kamisado game with Single Player and Co-Op Multiplayer.
+Kamisado game with Single Player, Co-Op Multiplayer and half working Online Multiplayer.
-Features Regular and timed Speed Mode, 2 levels of AI and a beautiful modern GUI for an amazing gaming experience.
+Features Regular and timed Speed Mode, Random board mode, 2 levels of AI and a beautiful modern GUI for an amazing gaming experience.
+Implements the full rules of the Kamisado board game.
 Want to save your game?
 No problem!
 Made a stupid move and the AI is kicking your ass?
 Dont worry, just undo.